-The plans, created by the Michigan State Housing Development Authority, will help fund work in Detroit, Ecorse, Hamtramck, Highland Park, Inkster and River Rouge in Wayne County as well as Adrian, Ironwood, Jackson, Lansing, Muskegon Heights and Port Huron.
+Highland Park and Hamtramck are among 12 Michigan cities seeing a total of $75 million in federal funding to deal with blight.
+The blight-fight plans, created by the Michigan State Housing Development Authority, also will help fund work in Detroit, Ecorse, Inkster and River Rouge in Wayne County as well as Adrian, Ironwood, Jackson, Lansing, Muskegon Heights and Port Huron.